JudahGabriel/RavenDB.Identity/Sample/Readme.md

 This is a Razor Pages sample that shows how to use Raven.Identity.

 There are four areas of interest:
- 1. appsettings.json - where we configure our connection to Raven.
+ 1. [appsettings.json](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/appsettings.json) - where we configure our connection to Raven.
- 2. AppUser.cs - our user class containing any user data like FirstName and LastName.
+ 2. [AppUser.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Models/AppUser.cs) - our user class containing any user data like FirstName and LastName.
- 3. RavenSaveChangesAsyncFilter.cs - where we save changes to Raven after actions finish executing.
+ 3. [RavenSaveChangesAsyncFilter.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Filters/RavenSaveChangesAsyncFilter.cs) - where we save changes to Raven after actions finish executing.
 This makes sense for a Razor Pages project.
 For an MVC or Web API project, use a RavenController base class instead.
- 4. Startup.cs - where we wire up everything
+ 4. [Startup.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Startup.cs) - where we wire up everything.

 More details below.